What Bedminster Green is, why we're developing this area and what the development project involves.

 - it's at walking distance to the city centre, the new Temple Quarter, and close to local jobs, shops and amenities

-- the area is currently fragmented, houses at Windmill Hill and the open green space at Victoria Park are split from Bedminster's town centre and East Street by car parking and industrial sites
+- the area was fragmented, houses at Windmill Hill and the open green space at Victoria Park were split from Bedminster's town centre and East Street by car parking and industrial sites

 - it has excellent public transport links, including MetroBus services, Bedminster train station and bus routes to Bristol Airport and to the city centre, helping people travel more sustainably